 “Synaptic plasticity” is a general process that can take many forms.
 For example, it may refer to the “strengthening” or “weakening” of individual neuronal connections at existing synapses.
 Alternatively, it can also refer to the creation of entirely new connections between formerly-unconnected brain cells (a process called synaptogenesis).

 Long-term potentiation – or just “LTP” for short – is one of the most important processes involved in synaptic plasticity at existing neural synapses.
 Specifically, it means that the existing connection between two brain cells is strengthened, thereby making it easier for these two neurons to stimulate each other when the other is activated.
 This is one of the main mechanisms involved in how we store long-term memories or learn new information and skills [1, 2].

-LTP happens when neurons are excited, a role that is typically carried out by glutamate.
-Glutamate is the main excitatory neurotransmitter in the brain and contributes significantly to the formation of memories and learning [R].
+LTP occurs when two different neurons are stimulated – a role that is often (though not always) carried out by the neurotransmitter glutamate.
+Glutamate is the main “excitatory” neurotransmitter in the brain, and contributes significantly to the formation of memories and learning .

-LTP was originally discovered in the hippocampus, a part of the brain that is involved in learning and memory, spatial navigation, and emotion.
-Neurons from the hippocampus connect with neurons of the amygdala, the primary brain center for processing emotions.
-That is why certain memories make you feel happy or sad [R, R].
+LTP was originally discovered in the hippocampus, a part of the brain that is believed to be heavily involved in learning and memory, spatial navigation, and emotion.
+Neurons from the hippocampus connect with neurons of the amygdala, one of the main brain areas responsible for processing emotions.
+This may be why certain memories make you feel happy or sad [4, 5].

 Long-Term Potentiation Requires Maintenance